Restaurants in Bangkok

 The Rain Tree Café

-The Rain Tree Café offers a buffet of Thai and international food for breakfast, lunch and dinner ideal for family meals.
+The Rain Tree Café offers a buffet of Thai and international food for breakfast, lunch or dinner and is ideal for family meals.
 Their Vodka Oyster Bar has four kinds of imported oysters, and special seafood buffets are offered on Fridays and Saturdays.
 Come on Sunday between 12 and 3pm for a Champagne Sunday Brunch.

 Address: 61 Thanon Witthayu Wireless Road, Lumphini, Pathumwan